Dipole resonances of non-absorbing dielectric nanospheres in the optical range: approximate explicit conditions for high- and moderate-refractive-index materials: Dipole resonances for high- and moderate-refractive-index materials

 where $\square$ stands for either $a_1$ or $b_1$.
 We then substitute for $x_{res}^{\square,1}$ from Eqs.~(\ref{eq:xa112}) and (\ref{eq:xb112}) into Eq.~(\ref{eq:R_res}) in order to obtain the best estimates for $(m, \lambda, R)$ triplets exhibiting fundamental dipole resonances.
 For the sake of comparison, we also calculate the resonant radii corresponding to approximations with subscript $(0)$.

 Panels in Fig.~\ref{fig:cps} show the calculated electric and magnetic dipole contributions to the scattering efficiency of a dielectric sphere as a function of the incident wavelength and the sphere's radius for Si, $\mathrm{Cu_2O}$ and $\mathrm{TiO_2}$.
-All calculated values result from straightforward evaluation of $Q_{sca}^{a_1}$ and $Q_{sca}^{b_1}$ by means of a homemade Mathematica script \footnote{Wolfram Research, Inc., Mathematica, Version 9.0, Champaign, IL (2012)}.
-Open ($\circ$) and solid ($\bullet$) symbols correspond to the above-mentioned $R_{res(0)}^{\square,1}$ and $R_{res(2)}^{\square,1}$ respectively.
-As can be seen, there is an excellent agreement between the latter and numerical results for all three materials across the considered wavelength range.
-In addition, it is apparent that, by increasing the wavelength, estimates with subscript $(0)$ depart from the actual resonances exactly in the same fashion as they do $x_{res(0)}^{a_1,1}$ and $x_{res(0)}^{b_1,1}$ when $m$ decreases (see Fig.~\ref{fig:xresvsm}).
+All calculated values result from straightforward evaluation of $Q_{sca}^{a_1}$ and $Q_{sca}^{b_1}$ by means of a homemade \emph{Mathematica} script.\footnote{Wolfram Research, Inc., Mathematica, Version 9.0, Champaign, IL (2012)} Open ($\circ$) and solid ($\bullet$) symbols correspond to the above-mentioned $R_{res(0)}^{\square,1}$ and $R_{res(2)}^{\square,1}$ respectively.